Washington State Off-Grid Laws: An In-Depth Guide

 Compost toilets are legal in Washington State.
 You’ll need to get a permit from the local health department before installing one.
 Only compost toilets on the DOH List of Registered On-Site Treatment and Distribution Products are allowed.

-Even though compost toilets are legal, it doesn’t necessarily mean it’s legal to only use a compost toilet.
+Even though compost toilets are legal, it doesn’t necessarily mean using only a compost toilet is legal.
 You will almost certainly also be required to have a septic system.
 However, Washington is a very progressive state.
-Already there is a huge interest in compost toilets so I wouldn’t be surprised if counties started to gradually update their on-site sewage laws to allow compost toilets instead of septic.
+There is already a huge interest in compost toilets, so I wouldn’t be surprised if counties gradually updated their on-site sewage laws to allow compost toilets instead of septic.

 Garbage Removal